 - Group - Make a selection then use the following:

 - Group - (Shift+G) - Group selected notes.
 Selecting, moving or deleting any note from a group will cause all others notes in the group to be selected, moved or deleted, etc. Any number of groupings may be created.
 To group notes: make a selection using the Select tool, then use the Group function.
-Activated / deactivate grouping: Use the Note / Pattern Grouping switch on the Recording Panel.
+Activated / deactivate grouping: Use the Note / Pattern Grouping switch on the Snap Panel.
 Deselecting the Note / Pattern Grouping switch will disable note grouping behavior until the switch is reactivated.

 - Ungroup - (Alt+G) - Ungroups any notes that are part of the currently selected group.

 - Zoom - Right-click the zoom icon to open a menu of quick zoom options: